-- Ensure that exposure to the impact of snow and ice on project vehicles is minimised; and - Provide appropriate training and resources to all personnel; - Provide information and resources that provides an environment that supports UGL contractors to comply with all relevant legislation and other Project requirements. - Liaise closely with the road owner agency to ensure snow ice risk mitigation measures are understood, consistent, applied on public roads utilised by the project; and that feedback can be received and any corrective actions applied promptly.
+- Ensure that exposure to the impact of snow and ice on project vehicles is minimised; and ٠ - Provide appropriate training and resources to all personnel; - Provide information and resources that provides an environment that supports UGL contractors to comply with all relevant legislation and other Project requirements. - Liaise closely with the road owner agency to ensure snow ice risk mitigation measures are understood, • consistent, applied on public roads utilised by the project; and that feedback can be received and any corrective actions applied promptly.

-• UGL Contractor will actively limit its exposure to extremes of weather and in particular snow and ice by demobilising all operational field staff from the project for the period 1st June till 31st August (winter period).
+• UGL Contractor will actively limit its exposure to extremes of weather and in particular snow and ice by demobilising all non-essential operational field staff from the project and implement a reduction in works (weather dependent) for the period 1st June till 31st August (winter period).